 1. Bridging the Gap in Expertise and Knowledge

-Partnering with someone can give you access to a wider range of expertise for different parts of your business.
-A good partner may also bring knowledge and experience you may be lacking, or complementary skills to help you grow the business.
+Partnering with someone can give you access to a broader range of expertise for different parts of your business.
+A good business partner may also bring extra knowledge and experience or complementary skills to help you grow the business.

-For example, you may be great at generating new ideas, but not so good at selling your ideas.
-You may be a technology whiz but a fish out of water when it comes to building relationships and taking care of the operations side.
-That's where a partner with skill and acumen can step in and fill those gaps.
-This may be one of your first considerations when you examine the advantages and disadvantages of a partnership.
+For example, you may be great at generating new ideas but could be better at selling these concepts.
+You may be a technology whiz but a fish out of water when building relationships and taking care of operations.
+That's where a business partner with skill and acumen can step in and fill those gaps.

 3. Cost Savings

-Having a business partner would allow you to share the financial burden for expenses and capital expenditures needed to run the business.
-This could result in more substantial savings than by going it alone.
+Having a business partner can allow you to share the financial burden for expenses and capital expenditures needed to run the business.
+This could help your business grow more quickly and be more competitive.

 4. More Business Opportunities

 One of the advantages of having a business partner is sharing the labor.
-Having a partner can not only make you more productive, but it may afford you the ease and flexibility to pursue more business opportunities.
-It might even eliminate the downside of opportunity costs.
+Having a business partner may make you more productive and afford you the ease and flexibility to pursue more business opportunities.
+These can include:

-By sharing the labor, a partner may also lighten the load.
-It may allow you to take time off when needed, knowing that there's a trusted person to hold the fort.
-This can have a positive impact on your personal life.
+By sharing the labor, a business partner may also lighten the load.
+It may allow you to take time off when needed, knowing there's a trusted person to hold down the fort.
+This can also have a positive impact on your work-life balance.

 7. New Perspective

-It's easy to have blind spots about the way we conduct our business.
-A partnership can bring in a set of new eyes that can help us spot what we may have missed.
-It may help us adopt a new perspective or gain a different outlook about what we do, who we deal with, what markets we pursue and even how we price our products and services.
+It's easy to have blind spots about how we conduct our business.
+A business partnership can bring in a set of new eyes that can help spot what may have missed.
+It may help adopt a new perspective or gain a different outlook about who to deal with, what markets to pursue and even how to price products and services.

-In addition to sharing profits and assets, a partnership also entails sharing any business losses, as well as responsibility for any debts, even if they are incurred by the other partner.
+In addition to sharing profits and assets, a business partnership entails sharing any business losses and responsibility for any debts, even if the other business partner incurs them.
 This can place a burden on your personal finances and assets.
-Basically, you may be responsible for decisions your partner makes in connection with the business.
-In looking at the advantages and disadvantages of a partnership, this may be one of the top issues to consider.
+You may be responsible for decisions your business partner makes about the business.

 2. Loss of Autonomy

-While you likely enjoy being in total control of your business, in a partnership, you would now share control with a partner and important decisions would be made jointly.
+While you likely enjoy total control of your business, you would now share control with a partner in a business partnership, and important decisions would be made jointly.

-When you start exploring the advantages and disadvantages of a partnership, ask yourself this: Are you able to compromise and relinquish certain ways of doing business, if you have to?
+When you start exploring the advantages and disadvantages of a business partnership, ask yourself this: can you compromise and relinquish certain ways of doing business if you have to?
+If you've worked on your own for a long time and are used to being independent, you may find it stressful when you can't continue doing things your way.
 This may require a change in mindset, which may not be easily maintained over the long haul.
-If you've worked on your own for a long time and are used to being independent, you may find it stressful when you can't continue to do things your own way.

-A host of issues can surface that may make working with a partner difficult.
-For example, conflicts can arise from differences of opinion or from unequal effort put into the business.
-One partner may not pull his or her own weight.
+Many issues can surface that may make working with a business partner difficult.
+For example, conflicts can arise from differences of opinion or unequal effort put into the business.
+One partner may not pull their weight.
 Relationships can sour.
-Don't discount the emotions in weighing the advantages and the disadvantages of a partnership.

-But you may be able to prevent emotional problems by carefully choosing who you partner with, looking for someone who shares in your vision, who has values similar to yours, who has the same work ethic and where the chemistry is right.
-This can go a long way towards preventing unexpected problems.
+But you may be able to prevent emotional problems by carefully choosing who you partner with, looking for someone who shares your vision, has values similar to yours, has the same work ethic and where the chemistry is right.
+This can go a long way toward preventing unexpected problems.

-As circumstances change in the future, you or your partner may wish to sell the business.
+You or your business partner may wish to sell the business as circumstances change.
 This could present difficulties if one of the partners isn't interested in selling.

-You can deal with such an eventuality by including an exit strategy in the partnership agreement.
-For example, you may include "a right of first refusal" should your partner decide to sell his or her interest in the business to a third party.
+You can deal with such an eventuality by including an exit strategy in the business partnership agreement.
+For example, you may include "a right of first refusal" if your partner decides to sell their business interest to a third party.
 This ensures that you retain the right to accept the offer, thus preventing a stranger from joining the business.
-An exit strategy can address many other issues such as a partner's bankruptcy, disability or desire to move out of the country.
+An exit strategy can address many other issues, such as a partner's bankruptcy, disability or desire to move out of the country.

 5. Lack of Stability